-Adrenal glands are small organs located on top of the kidneys in the lower back.
-Each gland consists of an inner and an outer section, which produce different hormones needed for your body to function.
+Adrenal tumors originate in the adrenal glands, which are small organs located on top of the kidneys in the lower back.

-The causes of adrenal tumors are not fully understood, although some rare genetic conditions increase the risk.
+The causes of adrenal tumors are not fully understood, although we know that some rare genetic conditions increase the risk.
 These include multiple endocrine neoplasia type 2, von Hippel–Lindau syndrome, familial paraganglioma syndrome, neurofibromatosis type 1, Carney complex, and Li–Fraumeni syndrome.

 Tumors that develop in the outer part of the adrenal gland, or cortex, can lead to Cushing’s syndrome, in which too much of the adrenal hormone cortisol is produced.
 Symptoms include rapid weight gain—especially in the trunk and face, without weight gain in the arms and legs—growth of fat pads along the back, which are often referred to as a “buffalo hump,” and fat pads on the face, creating what’s known as a “moon face.”